 The findings related to ambitious goals can actually be explained by a psychological theory, the Self-Determination Theory, which states that there are three things people need in order to be happy in the long run:

 - Autonomy: The sense of being in control of their behavior and goals

 - Competence: Having mastery over tasks and skills

-Turns out, extrinsic goals (money and fame) do not meet these three criteria.
-Whereas intrinsic goals (goals good for the soul) nourish these psychological needs to be happy.
+It turns out that extrinsic goals do not meet these three criteria, while intrinsic goals nourish these psychological needs to be happy.

-When you set a goal ask yourself: How will this goal provide me with a sense of being in control of my behavior?
+When you set ambitious goals, ask yourself: How will this goal provide me with a sense of being in control of my behavior?
 How will this goal allow me to attain a specific mastery of a skill?
 Will this goal afford me the opportunity to connect with others?

 When you choose to set a goal, be mindful of whether you’re setting conservative or ambitious goals.
 If you want big results, set an ambitious goal.
 If you want to feel happier when you achieve your goal, set a goal that is an intrinsic goal that satisfies our autonomy, competence, and relatedness.

 Goals can be a scary thing to set and then to declare, but when you choose a goal that is ambitious and likely to provide happiness, dreaming big and achieving your goal will be worthwhile.

 - 3 Essential Steps To Set And Achieve Big Goals

 - How To Celebrate Small Wins To Achieve Big Goals